hashicorp/terraform-website/content/source/docs/enterprise/vcs/bitbucket-server.html.md

 ## Step 6: On TFE, Request Access and Add an SSH Private Key

-1. Go back to your TFE browser tab and click the "Connect organization `<NAME>`" button on the OAuth Configuration page.
+1. Go back to your TFE browser tab and click the "Connect organization `<NAME>`" button on the VCS Provider page.

     ![TFE screenshot: the connect organization button](./images/tfe-connect-orgname.png)